Handgun Caliber Comparison

 I had started reloading by the time I owned the Super Blackhawk, around 1979 or so.
 I loaded Elmer Keith’s own load, which involved 2400 powder and a 250-grain hardcast semi-wadcutter.
 I won’t mention how much 2400 was involved.
 Suffice it to say that, as I practiced for a silhouette shoot, I raised a bone in the wrist of my shooting hand from the stout recoil that the Super Blackhawk generated.
 So, I backed off a touch and was happier with the results.
 I traded that gun for the Model 29 (still in demand after the Dirty Harry movies).
 They were both fine revolvers.
 I was given my 629 by a dear family friend who had stomach cancer and wanted me to have it because he knew I’d use it, keep it, and would remember him by it.
 I do not know how many deer that 37-year-old, long-barreled, satin stainless steel gun has taken…many, to be sure.
 Most have fallen to my mostly mid-range cast bullet handloads with the one exception noted above in the .44 Special section.
 I will be carrying it on my hip this deer season when I sit in my close blind, with my .243 reserved for the bean-field-distances when I hunt across the road.

 If you are looking for an all-around revolver cartridge, give the .44 Magnum a look.
-You basically get two guns in one – just as the .357 Magnum can shoot the .38 Special, so the .44 Magnum can shoot the .44 Special.
-You can’t ask for more versatility than that.
+Essentially, you’re getting two guns in one—similar to how the .357 Magnum can also shoot the .38 Special.
+It’s hard to beat that level of versatility.

 This Load: The load described here is the standard-bullet-weight 240 grain JHP load that is available at most any store that sells ammo.
 There are many variations on this load as with any cartridge but this one will get most jobs done that you need a .44 Magnum to do.